cloudfoundry/cf-networking-release/docs/API.md

 # Policy Server External API

 ## Purpose:

 The policy server API is used for creating, deleting and listing policies and tags.

-## API Authentication
+## API Authorization
 In order to communicate with the policy server API, a UAA oauth token with valid `network.admin` scope is required.
+The CF admin by default has `network.admin` scope, other users will need to have this scope granted by an admin.

 ### Option 1: cf curl
-By using the `cf curl`, the token is automatically passed in the request
+Use the `cf curl` command as admin

 Example
 ```sh